 In District of Columbia v.
-Heller, 54 U.S. 570 (2008), the U.S. Supreme Court weighed in on gun ownership rights, ruling that the U.S. Constitution protects an individual's right to own a gun for personal use.
+Heller, 554 U.S. 570 (2008), the U.S. Supreme Court weighed in on gun ownership rights, ruling that the U.S. Constitution protects an individual's right to own a gun for personal use.
 Yet despite the Court's clear ruling that people may keep a loaded handgun at home for self-defense, Heller allows for certain restrictions to gun ownership.
-The ruling leaves many uncertainties as to which types of gun control laws will be allowed to stand and which will be ruled unconstitutional.
-(You can read the Heller opinion in Nolo's Supreme Court Center)

 What Heller Says

 The Heller case involved a challenge to the District of Columbia's ban on handguns.
 For the first time in nearly 70 years, the U.S. Supreme Court ruled on the meaning of the Second Amendment to the U.S. Constitution as it relates to gun control laws.